No Fail Homemade Pumpkin Pie

 If you want to blind bake the crust, go for it.
 Line your pie dish with dough, prick the bottom with a fork and line with foil.
 Fill the foil with pie weights (or use uncooked rice or beans) then bake in a 450-degree oven for 8 minutes.
 Remove the foil (and weights) then bake another 5 to 6 minutes, or until golden.
 From there, fill the crust as usual and bake until the filling sets.

-This easy pumpkin bread recipe scented with orange and filled with chopped chocolate is a winner.
+- Chocolate Orange Pumpkin Bread — This quick bread has pumpkin, orange, and is packed with chopped chocolate.
 Not too sweet, extremely moist and perfect for fall!

 Recipe updated, originally posted October 2013.
 Since posting this in 2013, we have added a recipe video and tweaked the recipe to be more clear. – Adam and Joanne